USA

 Harmonic vs. Melodic Minor

-Bardiya taught Caitrin about 1 month ago
+Bardiya taught Caitrin 5 months ago

 In this piano lesson, Bardiya Jahandideh guided Caitrin Roberts through exercises focusing on finger strength, dynamics, and rhythmic accuracy using a metronome.
 Caitrin was introduced to the 3/4 time signature and the dotted half note.
 As homework, Caitrin is to practice "Sailing" and explore "What can I share" independently, using a metronome, and to practice dynamics on an acoustic piano.